Nexedi/dream/readme.rst

 How to get started
 ========================

-Note: This section does not apply if DREAM is installed with python setup.py or if you use buildout.

-To be able to run the documentation examples just copy the dream/simulation to your Python folder.
+To use the platform you need to:
+ + Have Python installed.
+ + Clone our git repository (https://github.com/nexedi/dream) or download it into a folder in your computer.
+ + Run the setup script that is in the root folder (python setup.py install).
+This will install ManPy along with its dependencies (e.g. SimPy3)

 Then you can import ManPy objects as it is written in the examples, e.g.:
- + *from simulation.Queue import Queue* or
+ + *from dream.simulation.Queue import Queue* or
- + *from simulation.imports import Machine, Source, Exit*
+ + *from dream.simulation.imports import Machine, Source, Exit*

-If you copy the whole dream folder, then the import should change to something like *from dream.simulation.Queue import Queue*.
-If you want to rename the folder it can be *from path.to.my.new.folder.Queue import Queue*.

 Dependencies
 =================

-ManPy uses the following Python libraries:
+DREAM uses the following Python libraries:
- + SimPy
+ + SimPy3
  + NumPy
  + SciPy
  + xlrd